Gandres16/Practice1-Gandres16/README.md

 * I have a calendar of when things are due
 * I use a planner to plan out my days
 * I go to help hours as often as i can

+I think all of this is interesting and I think the same organization tools are very useful